It’s Mental Health Awareness Week, but if you’re reading this long after the awareness week has passed, please keep reading… please, keep reading.

-And because I want this conversation to keep going after the awareness campaign is over, I created this post.
 How can you help me to keep it going?
-Well, it starts with having a conversation.
+Well, it starts with having a conversation, with anyone… with everyone, about mental health.

 The CMHA, otherwise known as The Canadian Mental Health Association, relies on the generosity of donors, like yourself, to ensure their programs are easily accessible to everyone across Canada.
 In my opinion if you have a brain, mental health is of concern to you.